 Hot runner systems are sensitive to fluctuations in power supply voltage.
-The nozzle and manifold heaters are rated for 240 V (or 200 V in special applications).
+The nozzle and manifold heaters are rated for 240 V. The hot runner is designed to operate at 200 V and 240 V.

 Always refer to the hot runner nameplate on the operator's side of the clamp before installing a hot runner.
-For more information on the nameplate, refer to Section 1.7.
+Refer to Section 1.7 for more information about the nameplate.